 Having to dismiss an employee due to poor performance can be difficult for any business.
 However, it’s not uncommon.
-According to research conducted by Turner Little in 2018, poor performance was the most common reason why 1446 British employees were dismissed over six months in 2018.
+According to research conducted by Turner Little in 2018, substandard job performance was the most common reason why 1446 British employees were dismissed over six months in 2018.

-The decision to dismiss an employee due to poor performance should not be taken lightly and only used as the last resort of a formal disciplinary procedure.
+The decision to dismiss an employee due to poor performance is one of the 5 fair reasons for dismissal.
+However, it should not be taken lightly and only used as the last resort of a formal disciplinary procedure.
 Before this, managers should always try to resolve the issue informally with more positive approaches.
-As HR expert Gemma Dale outlines in her blog post on how to discipline employees who are late, "over-use of disciplinary procedures can lead to damaged relationships, reduced employee engagement and have a long-term negative impact on your culture".
+As HR Director, Gemma Dale outlines in her blog post on how to discipline employees who are late, "over-use of disciplinary procedures can lead to damaged relationships, reduced employee engagement and have a long-term negative impact on your culture".